 When they ask me for a healthy food, as I give them what they want, I praise their choice and tell them how important and healthy it is to consume it.
 If what they ask for has lots of sugar, unsaturated fats, and is highly processed then I tell them what harms can it make to their body.
 When they come with me while I am doing grocery shopping, I explain to them how I make my choices.

-When we are out, if my kids ask for packaged, processes foods then I read the labels for them and tell them for example that there is mono sodium or glutamat in this and that it is very bad for us.
+When we are out, if my kids ask for packaged, processed foods then I read the labels for them and tell them for example that there is monosodium or glutamate in this and that it is very bad for us.
 If they have to get something, I offer them healthy alternatives.

 My son asks me whether something is healthy or not and gets my confirmation before putting something in the cart.
 We haven’t yet tested whether this would work while they are with their grandparents.
 Even though my kids don’t ask for them, grandparents might offer them unhealthy foods and my kids might be tempted and consume them.

 I know the way I am bringing up my kids sounds crazy to my family members.
 My husband thinks I am exaggerating.
 It is not like I never give them candy, deserts or juice.
-It wouldn’t be a exemplary parenting if I give my kids everything they wanted, knowing that “sugar and the stagnant life styles are the main two threats against human health”.
-We might not be able to reverse the effects of unhealthy foods we consume saying “ it is not that much, we only eat it on the weekend….”
+It wouldn’t be an exemplary parenting if I give my kids everything they wanted, knowing that “sugar and the stagnant lifestyles are the main two threats against human health”.
+We might not be able to reverse the effects of unhealthy foods we consume saying “it is not that much, we only eat it on the weekend….”
 When I get tempted, I can see its negative effects on my skin and body right away.
 Even at my age, I still train my self to eat healthy.
 I still struggle with my sweet tooth/sugar addiction.
 That’s why I will continue to train my kids to eat healthy, call it brainwashing if you wish.
-It is very important to train kids as early as possible so that they can make it a life style, have strong will powers to say no to unhealthy food and choose healthy foods instead.
+It is very important to train kids as early as possible so that they can make it a lifestyle, have strong will powers to say no to unhealthy food and choose healthy foods instead.